Nathan Hare: Early life and education

 Hare was born on his parents' sharecropper farm near the Creek County town of Slick, Oklahoma, on April 9, 1933.
 He attended segregated public schools, L'Ouverture (variously spelled "Louverture") Elementary School and L'Ouverture High School.
 The two schools were named after the Haitian revolutionary and general Toussaint Louverture; they were part of the so-called "Slick Separate Schools" in the late 1930s and 1940s.

 When Hare was eleven years old, his family migrated to San Diego, California during the defense buildup related to World War II.
 His single mother took a civilian janitorial job with the Navy air station.
 Hundreds of thousands of blacks left the South and migrated to California and other places on the West Coast, in the Great Migration through 1970, totaling 5 million in all.
 As World War II ended and his mother was laid off, she brought her family back to Oklahoma.
 This put on hold Hare's ambition to become a professional boxer, an idea he had picked up after adult neighbors in San Diego assured him that writers all starve to death.

 Hare's life changed in high school after he was selected in ninth grade to represent the class at the annual statewide "Interscholastic Meet" of the black students held at Oklahoma's Langston University.
 (His English teacher had administered standardized tests in English Composition, and selected him for his score on the test.)
 Hare won first prize at the meet, with more prizes to come in ensuing years.
 The L'Ouverture principal encouraged him to go to college and arranged for him to start at Langston with a full-time job working in the University Dining Hall to pay his way.
 By his junior year, Hare was working as a Dormitory Proctor of the University Men, and as a Freshman Tutor in his senior year.

 When Hare enrolled at Langston University, it was the only college to admit Black students in the state of Oklahoma.
 The town of Langston and the college were named for John Mercer Langston, one of five African Americans elected to Congress from the South in the late 19th century, before the former Confederate states passed constitutions that effectively disenfranchised most blacks and ended their participation in politics for decades.
 The town was founded by black nationalists hoping to make the Oklahoma Territory an all-Black state.
-Langston, Oklahoma claimed to being the first all-black town established in the United States.
+Langston, Oklahoma claimed to be the first all-black town established in the United States.

-One of Hare's professors was the poet Melvin B. Tolson.
-He was also elected mayor of the town for four terms, and was named poet laureate of Liberia.
-His spectacular style of teaching would be portrayed in The Great Debaters.
+One of Hare's professors was the poet Melvin B. Tolson, whose teaching style would be portrayed in The Great Debaters.
 Graduating from Langston with his BA in sociology, Hare won a Danforth Fellowship to continue his education; he obtained an MA (1957) and PhD in sociology (1962) from the University of Chicago.